cristaldo/libreoffice/README.md

 If you didn't chose the language on the params.pp manifest, it will install the en-us language by default, unless the timezone is BRST, (GTM) the language will be pt-br.

-### homologated distributions
+### Homologated distributions

-This module has been tested with the following releases of Ubuntu.
+This module has been tested with the following releases of Ubuntu...

 ```
 Release             Version          Repository         Observations